Barandis/kessel/src/docs/parsers/pipe.md

 #### Parameters

-* `...ps` Zero or more parsers, each of which is applied to the input in order.
+* `...ps`: Zero or more parsers, each of which is applied to the input in order.
-* `fn` A function which receives the results of all of the parsers in `ps` if they all succeed.
+* `fn`: A function which receives the results of all of the parsers in `ps` if they all succeed.
 Its return value becomes the result of `pipe`.

 #### Success